vtexdocs/help-center-content/docs/tracks/en/what-are-permissions-and-access-profiles.md

 ---
-title: What are permissions and roles
+title: 'What are permissions and roles'
 id: 1ZWhHn9uWxLlk7GoVTAzYe
 status: PUBLISHED
 createdAt: 2020-01-07T19:24:22.388Z